 \section{Conclusion and Future Work}

 We introduced a new challenging real-world task formulation to assist fact-checkers, journalists, media, and regulatory authorities in finding which claims in a long document have been previously fact-checked.
-Given an input document, we aim to detect all sentences containing a claim that can be verified by some previously fact-checked claims (from a given database).
+Given an input document, we aim to detect all sentences containing a claim that can be verified by some previously fact-checked claims (from a given database of previously fact-checked claims).
 We developed a new dataset for this task formulation, consisting of seven debates, 5,054 sentences, 16,636 target verified claims to match against, and 75,810 manually annotated sentence--verified claim pairs.

 We further defined new evaluation measures (variants of MAP), which are better tailored for our task setup.
-We addressed the problem using a learning-to-rank approach, and we demonstrated sizable performance gains over strong baselines.
+We addressed the problem using learning-to-rank, and we demonstrated sizable performance gains over strong baselines.
 We offered analysis and discussion, which can facilitate future research, and we released our data and code.

 In future work, we plan to focus more on detecting the matching claims, which was our second objective here.
-We also plan to explore other transformers and novel ranking approaches such as multi-stage document ranking using monoBERT and duoBERT \cite{yates2021pretrained}.
+We also plan to explore other transformer architectures and novel ranking approaches such as multi-stage document ranking using monoBERT and duoBERT \cite{yates2021pretrained}.